 What is the best short-scale bass guitar?

-The best short-scale bass guitar is Squier Vintage Modified Jaguar Short-Scale Electric Bass Guitar.
-Its has a 30″ short-scale length, as well as a “C”-shaped neck profile which provides playing comfort and is ideal for bass players with smaller reach.
+The best short-scale bass guitar is Ibanez 4 String Bass Guitar (GSRM20BWNF).
+Its has a 28.6″ short-scale length, a compact, and lightweight body, as well as a slim maple neck which provides playing comfort – ideal for bass players with smaller reach.

 This list was made with young users and guitarists with smaller hands in mind.
-The Squier Vintage Modified Jaguar Bass Guitar may be tiny but it has quality, comfort and easy playability – two factors that make a guitar worth buying.
-Plus, it comes at a very affordable price, making beginners feel more at ease with their investment.
+The Ibanez 4 String Bass Guitar (GSRM20BWNF) may be tiny but it has quality, comfort and easy playability – two factors that make a guitar worth buying.
+Plus, it comes at a very affordable price, making beginners feel more at ease with this bass guitar.

 Today’s deals on our top pick